Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Approximating the Stochastic Shortest Path Problem

-To avoid this difficulty and ensure the samples are both i.i.d. and independent of the queue states that form the weights in our stochastic shortest path problem, we use a \emph{delayed queue analysis}.
+To avoid this difficulty and ensure the samples are both i.i.d. and independent of the queue states that form the weights in our stochastic shortest path problem, we use a \emph{delayed queue analysis} as in \cite{neely-mwl-arxiv}.
 Let $t_{start}$ denote the slot on which sample $\omega_W$ is taken, and let $\bv{\Theta}(t_{start})$ represent the queue backlogs at that time.
 It follows that the i.i.d. samples are also independent of $\bv{\Theta}(t_{start})$.
 Hence, the bounds derived for the iteration technique in the previous section can be applied when the iterates use $\bv{\Theta}(t_{start})$ as the backlog vector.
-Let $\bv{J}_{\bv{\Theta}(t_g)}$ denote the optimal solution to the problem (\ref{eq:vector-dp}) for a queue backlog $\bv{\Theta}(t_g)$ at the beginning of our renewal time $t_g$, and let $\bv{J}_{\bv{\Theta}(t_{start})}$ denote the corresponding optimal solution for a problem that starts with initial queue backlog $\bv{\Theta}(t_{start})$.
-Let $F$ denote the number of slots between $t_{start}$ and $t_g$ (so that $t_{start} + F = t_g$).
-For type-2 renewals, $F = W-1$.
-For type-1 renewals, $F = H + W-1$, where $H$ is a geometric random variable with mean $1/\phi$.
-Because there are only $F$ slots between time $t_{start}$ and $t_g$, and the maximum change in any queue on one slot is bounded, we want to claim that the expected difference between these vectors is bounded.
-This is justified by the next lemma, which bounds the deviation of the optimal costs associated with two general queue backlog vectors.
+Let $\bv{J}_{\bv{\Theta}(t_r)}$ denote the optimal solution to the problem \eqref{eq:vector-dp} for a queue backlog $\bv{\Theta}(t_r)$ at the beginning of our renewal time $t_r$, and let $\bv{J}_{\bv{\Theta}(t_{start})}$ denote the corresponding optimal solution for a problem that starts with initial queue backlog $\bv{\Theta}(t_{start})$.
+Then there are $W-1$ slots in between $t_{start}$ and $t_r$.
+Because the maximum change in any queue on one slot is bounded by $\beta$, we want to claim that an algorithm which computes the stochastic shortest path using the $\bv{\Theta}(t_{start})$ queue values gives a result that is within an additive constant of the algorithm which uses $\bv{\Theta}(t_r)$.
+Such an additive constant can be viewed as the $C$ constant in Theorem \ref{thm:1}.
+This can be justified using the next lemma, which bounds the deviation of the optimal costs associated with two general queue backlog vectors.

 Let $\bv{\Theta}_1$ and $\bv{\Theta}_2$ be two different queue backlog vectors, and let $\bv{J}_{\bv{\Theta}_1}$ and $\bv{J}_{\bv{\Theta}_2}$ represent the optimal frame costs corresponding to $\bv{\Theta}_1$ and $\bv{\Theta}_2$, respectively.
-Define the constant $\beta$ as follows:
+Define the constant $\theta$ as follows: